CFA Egyptian Mau Breed Council

 Paperwork on cat applying for registration

-1- Three generation “pedigree” of known cats identified by microchip number, color, sex.
+1- Three generation “pedigree” of known cats with each non-cfa registered cat identified by microchip number, color, sex.
 This can be supplied from cats tracked in the originating Country, or from cats produced in the U.S. after the cat has been imported

 2- DNA proof of parentage for all three generations of cats tracing to original import with each generation identified by microchip number, color, sex and pattern.

-List of pictures that will likely be requested/required by the Breed Council Secretary
+List of pictures that will be requested/required by the Breed Council Secretary - will need these for original import as well as applicant cat.
+Pictures of unregistered cats in each generation not required, but recommended.

 Use cat name in file name for pictures if submitted via email.
 Please write cat name on picture if hard copy submitted.
 Identify all pieces of correspondence with cat name, or identified call name